 The Cornerstone program is an 8-week training program designed to give learners the training possible to enter the field of health and human services as support workers with people with disabilities or seniors.

-Learners will receive an extensive menu of industry-recognized training certifications.
-They will then have the opportunity to complete a job placement with an employer with a chance to prove themselves and ultimately find paid employment.
+Learners receive an extensive menu of industry-recognized training certifications.
+They then have the opportunity to complete a job placement with an employer with a chance to prove themselves and ultimately find paid employment.

 The training includes the seven core competencies which are the minimum requirement for work in residential settings for people with disabilities; specific workshops for people working with elders in their homes; as well as workshops to help participants to learn more about themselves as future employees in this field.